tsoding/markut/README.md

 24:45:09     // 24 hours, 45 minutes and 9 seconds.
 24:45:09.69  // 24 hours, 45 minutes, 9 seconds and 690 milliseconds.
 chunk

-69:04:20
-"This is a string literal"
-timestamp    // Push a YouTube timestamp at 69:04:20 with the label "This is a string literal"
-             // onto the timestamp stack
 ```